Ventus AI

 Section 4: ROI & Business Impact

-Proactive rcm denial management delivers value along three axes: prevention, acceleration, and redeployment of human effort.
+Proactive RCM denial management delivers value along three axes: prevention, acceleration, and redeployment of human effort.

 • Prevention: By verifying eligibility, benefits, and frequency before the visit, you reduce initial submission errors and lower the volume of dental claim denial.
 Standardized attachments and narratives further increase first-pass yield.